g0rbe/gorbe.io/content/posts/openssh/nsa-proof-server.md

 ### `ChrootDirectory`

 chroot is special to Unix systems.
 Its modifys the current root director (/).
-If you want to restrict what user can do on your server set it, a good explanation can be found [here][5].
+If you want to restrict what user can do on your server set it, [a good explanation can be found][5].

 ```
 ChrootDirectory none